 - 1. Rodeo entries for NDRA rodeos shall be taken only through a central entry system as approved by the NDRA board.
 Entries shall be taken during designated times only. - 2.
-When entering, an NDRA contestant must give his/her correct association card/member number and the correct number of anyone else being entered if requested to do so.
+When entering, an NDRA contestant must give his/her correct association card/member number and the correct number of anyone else being entered if requested to do so. - a.

-- a.
 When entering a rodeo, all contestants must give two preferences.
-Those that choose to give only one preference shall have their second preference be "out" which means they may be drawn out of the rodeo if the first preference is full. - 3.
+Those that choose to give only one preference shall have their second preference be "out" which means they may be drawn out of the rodeo if the first preference is full - 3.
 The central entry secretary will inform entered contestants when they may call back to determine when they are up or to draw out. - 4.
 Draw outs may occur only through the central entry secretary during established call back hours.
 At the close of the call back period, a contestant is regarded as entered at a rodeo unless officially drawn out. - a.
-Late call backs may be charged \$2.50 per contestant. - b.
-Any contestant showing up to compete on a day other than when the rodeo secretary has him/her listed, must post a \$100.00 bond in order to compete.
+Checking the posted draw is the responsibility of the contestant.
+All corrections or turnouts shall be made during the designated time for call backs.
+Any changes after call backs close will not be accepted. - b.
+Any contestant showing up to compete on a day other than when the rodeo secretary has him/her listed, must post a \$100.00 bond to compete.
 If the contestant is found to be in error concerning the competition date, any money won at the rodeo along with the bond will be forfeited.
 The bond will be returned if central entry is found in error. - c.
 All central entry calls will be taped to determine discrepancies concerning entries and call backs.
 Tapes are to be kept for one year. - 5.
 When entries close, all team ropers will be entered with a designated partner.
 If a team roping partner draws out during call backs, the team will be withdrawn unless another partner is entered during call backs. - 6.
 Any contestant calling central entry after the close of the published entry time may be assessed a minimum penalty of \$10.00 if the entry is accepted.
 The central entry secretary shall report any rodeo entry violations to the NDRA board and its officers.